History of KPop Demon Hunters in Timeline

 In February 2023, the release of KPop Demon Hunters on Netflix was confirmed in a Business Insider interview with Sony Pictures film CEO Tom Rothman.

-2023: Highest Charting Soundtrack Since Spider-Man: Across the Spider-Verse
+2023: Highest-Charting Animated Film Soundtrack Since Spider-Man: Across the Spider-Verse

 Loading Video...

-In April 2025, Ji-young Yoo was announced as Zoey in KPop Demon Hunters, with the rest of the cast being announced later that month.
+In April 2025, Ji-young Yoo was announced as Zoey in KPop Demon Hunters.
+The rest of the cast was announced later that month.

-In June 2025, the theatrical release of KPop Demon Hunters in the United States satisfied the eligibility requirements for the Best Animated Film and Best Original Song categories at the Oscars.
+In June 2025, KPop Demon Hunters' theatrical release in the United States met the requirements for consideration in the Best Animated Film and Best Original Song categories at the Oscars.

 On June 20, 2025, KPop Demon Hunters began streaming on Netflix and became the most-watched original title in Netflix history with over 500 million views.